imperva/mx-toolbox/gateway-performance-monitoring/README.md

-# Alerts to New Relic script for Imperva Management Servers
+# Gateway performance monitoring for Imperva SecureSphere gateways

-The Alerts to New Relic script for Imperva Management Servers (MXs) provides a method for outputting alert data in real-time to the New Relic APM solution for aggregation purposes.
-Use of this plug-in requires a valid New Relic APM account.

-This plugin will enable on-going aggregation to help quantify which sites are protected, which policies are being triggered, and how much of that traffic is being blocked.
+The Gateway performance monitoring for Imperva SecureSphere gateways provides the ability to output performance and throughput counters from gateway appliances into new relic or into a SIEM via syslog output in JSON format.

 ## Getting Started